Jimmy Loves Mary-Anne

 "Jimmy Loves Mary-Anne" is a 1973 song written and composed by Elliot Lurie and recorded by Lurie's band, Looking Glass.
 It was the first track on their second and final album, Subway Serenade.
 The title has also been spelled "Jimmy Loves Mary-Ann".

 Background

 The lyrics speak of hard-knock life in the inner city.
 Jimmy and Mary-Anne fall in love and, although they are street wise, dream of running away together and escaping their dead-end life.

 Chart performance

-The single reached number 33 on the Billboard Hot 100 chart, remaining in that position for two weeks.
-It spent a total of 15 weeks on the chart, just one week less than their number 1 hit, "Brandy."
+The single spent a total of 15 weeks on the Billboard Hot 100, just one week less than their number 1 hit, "Brandy".
+It debuted at number 93 on that chart the week of July 21, 1973 and peaked at number 33 the weeks of September 29 and October 6, 1973.
 On the U.S. Cash Box Top 100, it peaked at number 31.
 It was a bigger hit in Canada, reaching number 21.

 Weekly charts

 Year-end charts

 Chicago radio superstation WLS, which gave "Jimmy Loves Mary-Anne" much airplay, ranked the song as the 72nd biggest hit of 1973.
 It peaked at number 2 on their survey of October 13, 1973.